kshedden/case_studies/methods/survival.md

 The theoretical basis of conventional survival analysis is that we are studying the distribution of a random variable $T$, corresponding to the time at which an event of interest occurs.
-In conventional survival analysis, the event will eventually happen to everyone (i.e. $P(T<\infty) = 1$).
-We note that in some situations this may not be completely realistic and there is a subdomain of survival analysis ("cure modeling") in which this assumption is not made.
+In conventional survival analysis, the event will eventually happen to everyone, so
+$P(T < \infty) = 1$.
+We note that in some situations this may not be completely realistic and there is a subdomain of survival analysis called "cure modeling" in which this assumption is not made.
 However this document deals exclusively with the conventional setting where $P(T<\infty) = 1$ is assumed.